 3.4 When you can use new evidence

 In exceptional circumstances, the appeal court will allow you to introduce, by affidavit, new evidence on matters that weren’t heard at trial.
-However, before the appeal court will hear that evidence, you must persuade the court of all the points regarding your new evidence:
+However, before the appeal court will hear that evidence, you must persuade the court of all the following points regarding your new evidence:

 - The evidence could not have been called at trial.